Our Bacardi Mojito recipe is ideal for summer. You can whip up this Cuban cocktail favorite at home with just five ingredients plus ice.

 Today, the Mojito is an ubiquitous cocktail found at dive bars and cocktail lounges around the world.
 It’s also a cocktail that’s both easy and fun to make at home.

-How to Make a Mojito at Home
+How to Craft a Mojito

 Although Mojito ingredients can be counted on one hand, the ways to make it are seemingly limitless.
 Each Mojito recipe involves its own twist and ours is no exception.